Oriental Motifs / “Silk Road” : orange black , series by Stella Polare

 • Finish: Hand-rolled edges

-• Production: designed in Paris, printed and finished in Como, Italy
+• Production of the Minotaure silk scarf: designed in Paris, printed and finished in Como, Italy

 • Quality: Soft, luminous, and fluid texture

-• Each scarf is produced in very small quantities to preserve its value.
+• Each artistic silk scarf is produced in very small quantities to preserve its value.

 Limited production

-If unavailable, it may be made to order:
+If the model is out of stock, it can be made to order:

 Displayed, it becomes presence.